 About 60% of all businesses offer net terms to customers.
 And why wouldn't they?
-Extending B2B credit is a great way to boost sales, drive customer loyalty, and give your business a competitive advantage.
+Extending B2B credit is a great way to boost sales, drive customer loyalty, business partners, and give your business a competitive advantage.

 The catch?
 Using the old-school method to check a customer's credit, find their business credit report, credit history, and extend net terms can cost your business in more ways than you think.
 This process takes time!
 That's why so many companies have tried to simplify and streamline their B2B credit risk management.
 It's even harder if there's no payment history or business data to go on.

 If you need a better way to manage the process but your higher-ups need a bit of convincing, here are eight reasons why your team shouldn't be doing business credit checks in-house.

 1. The old-school credit check is a huge drain on resources